Oliver Wendell Holmes

 Be creative if you have limited resources.
 All too often facilitators use a lack of resources as an excuse if a session turns out bad.
 If you know on forehand what space and materials you have available, you can always build your session around them, and get great results.

 When preparing an off-site location try to have the location at your disposal several hours before you have your session.
-Of course it would be great if you already have the location available a complete day before you have the session.
+Of course, it would be great if you already have the location available a complete day before you have the session.
 This will give you all the time to set up the location, as well as rehearse your session.

 When combining an on-site and off-site location make sure to have the off-site location prepared extremely well, or have a group lunch at the location where the main session will take place.
 Organize transportation for the group, or have clear maps for the participants to reach the location.

 Always make sure to confirm all made arrangements before the session takes place (catering, reservations for special activities, special guests, etc.).
-Use a checklist for the materials you need for running the session, and the materials you need to give to the participants to use during the session.
+Use a checklist of the materials you need for running the session, and the materials you need to give to the participants to use during the session.
 We prefer to create a brainstorming kit for the participants and hand them out when they enter the location.

 Step 8: Run the Session